zerodytrash/YouNow-Scripts/README.md

 This will bypass YouNow's word filter.
 No matter what you write, it will reach the target :)

 ## YouNow Real Viewer [<a href="https://github.com/zerodytrash/YouNow-Scripts/raw/main/YouNow%20Real%20Viewer.user.js">Download</a>]
-A simple script to display the current viewer count instead of the total views count on trending broadcasts and on the explore page
+A simple script to display the current viewer count instead of the total views count on trending broadcasts and on the explore page.

+## YouNow Locale Switcher [<a href="https://github.com/zerodytrash/YouNow-Scripts/raw/main/YouNow%20Locale%20Switcher.user.js">Download</a>]
+Switch the locale of the trending list and explore page (featured list) without changing your YouNow account settings.

 ## YouNow Mute Overview [<a href="https://github.com/zerodytrash/YouNow-Scripts/raw/main/YouNow%20Mute%20Overview.user.js">Download</a>]
 Detect the activity of all moderators in a broadcast.
 Muted users and current moderators are listed in a seperate popup.